ICRA - Best Practices in Health Care Construction

 Have you visited a local hospital recently?
 If so, you know that major expansion projects are underway at many healthcare facilities.
 To keep up with an aging population, and ever-evolving hospital technology, facilities are building up and adding on at some of the largest medical campuses.

-Construction ICRA is all about containing pathogens, controlling airflow and protecting patients while performing the necessary construction work.
-Our members are trained to identify potential risks (asbestos, lead, mold, silica, and other harmful materials) and take the appropriate precautions to minimize the risk of spreading contaminants.
+In Carpenters' Construction ICRA 24-hour class, our members are trained to identify potential risks (asbestos, lead, mold, silica, and other harmful materials) and take the appropriate precautions to minimize the risk of spreading contaminants.

 Healthcare construction provides thousands of hours of stable work for our members, and our state-of-the-art ICRA training gives our signatory contractors the competitive advantage of knowing how to carry out major construction plans safely and efficiently.

 Learn more about Construction ICRA training at: www.icraforbuilders.com

 Take an ICRA class:

 ICRA Best Practices in Health Care - 24 Hour Qualification